adityaraj5200/Java-interview-QAs/Java interview questions.md

 ✅ **Interview-ready one-liner:**
 Strings in Java are immutable to ensure security, enable string pool caching, guarantee thread-safety, and provide consistent behavior in collections like HashMap.

-## Q.num: What happens when this code is executed?
+## Q.58: What happens when this code is executed?
 ```java
 class A {}
 class B extends A {}